chinapedia/wikipedia.abstract.en/Page/Gray_whale.md

 North Pacific

-Eschrichtius_robustus1.jpg's 1874 illustration of a gray whale]]
+'s 1874 illustration of a gray whale]]

 Eastern population